jharwell/sierra/docs/src/usage/rendering.rst

    residing each subdirectory under the ``main.run_metrics_leaf`` directory (no recursive nesting is allowed) in each run are treated as snapshots of 2D or 3D data over time, and will be averaged together across runs and then turn into image files suitable for video rendering in stage 4.
+If you have subdirectories which do `NOT` contain CSVs for imagizing, then passing this option will cause an error.

    The following restrictions apply:

    - A common stem with a unique numeric ID is required for each CSV must be present for each CSV.